jerinraj5555/Kotlin-MVP-Pattern/README.md

 # Kotlin-MVP-Pattern
-Kotlin Model View Presenter Simple example
+This is a simple Kotlin MVP Architect pattern.
+Here we are using following technologies:
-This is simple Kotlin MVP demo.
-Here we are using following technologies Clean MVP by Google
+- Clean MVP by Google
-Butterknife
+- Butter-knife
-Kotlin extentions
+- Kotlin extentions